 With this knowledge, you will be aware of how effective your must-read emails are.
 For instance, if the open rate is low, then you need to increase the impact of your messages by writing subject lines that stand out better in crowded inboxes.

 Any email that either contains or directs to an announcement that you consider to be essential reading can be classified as a must-read email.
 Unlike other content emails like newsletters, must-read emails don’t have a fixed schedule.
 They are sent only when it’s necessary.
+Therefore, abstain from labeling messages like a vacation responder email as must-reads.

 If the statement that you need to make is short, then it’s possible to include such information within the body of the email itself.
 But, if the update is longer or the format makes it unsuitable to be read from the recipients’ inboxes, then it might be better to send it as an attachment to the message.
 You can also send a must-read email that briefly explains the matter and includes a link to another online location where the full must-read text can be accessed.